Scott Zolak: College

 After graduating from high school, Zolak played college football at the University of Maryland.
-He sat out his freshman year, and became the third-string quarterback behind Dan Henning and Neil O'Donnell after two quarterbacks transferred.
+He sat out his freshman year, and became the third-string quarterback for the Terrapins behind Dan Henning and Neil O'Donnell after two quarterbacks transferred.
 By the end of his sophomore season, Zolak was challenging O'Donnell for the starting job after Henning graduated.
 As his junior year began, in the summer of 1988, offensive coordinator Bob Valesente said that Zolak was making tremendous strides as a quarterback, but O'Donnell was the starting quarterback that year.
 Zolak's first collegiate appearance came against West Virginia.
 He completed four of six passes for 28 yards, but had an interception returned for a touchdown by Bo Orlando in a 55-24 loss.
 He appeared in four games for Maryland that season.

 Zolak was again the backup behind O'Donnell in 1989.
 He played in eight games, completing 33 of 69 passes for 407 yards and two touchdowns.
 In 1990, after O'Donnell graduated and began his NFL career, Zolak became the starter for Maryland, and head coach Joe Krivak had high hopes for him heading into the season.
-In his first start as a senior, Zolak completed a school record 28 passes in 46 attempts for 303 yards and two touchdowns, including a 51-yard pass to Gene Thomas with 61 seconds left that gave Maryland the win against Virginia Tech, 20-13.
-The following week, he once more featured in a dramatic conclusion, throwing a 59-yard touchdown pass to Gene Thomas with 2:27 left to beat 25th ranked West Virginia, 14-10.
+In his first start as a senior, Zolak completed a school-record 28 passes in 46 attempts for 303 yards and two touchdowns, including a 51-yard pass to Gene Thomas with 61 seconds left that gave Maryland the win against Virginia Tech, 20-13.
+The following week, he once more featured in a dramatic conclusion, throwing a 59-yard touchdown pass to Gene Thomas with 2:27 left to beat 25th-ranked West Virginia, 14-10.
 However, he was struggling in other aspects of his game.
 In an October game against Georgia Tech, Zolak was sacked 10 times.
-In four games, he had been sacked 23 times and had a pass intercepted 12 times.
+In four games, he had been sacked 23 times and had 12 passes intercepted.
 By the end of the season, as Maryland was preparing to face Louisiana Tech in the 1990 Independence Bowl, he had thrown 225 completed passes in 418 attempts for 2,589 yards and 10 touchdowns.
 The teams tied, 34-34, in Zolak's final collegiate appearance.
 At the time of his graduation, he ranked fifth in school history with 270 pass completions, seventh with 3,124 career passing yards, and second with 2,589 passing yards in a season.
 He was also named Atlantic Coast Conference Offensive Player of the Week four times.
 Zolak remains the most recent quarterback drafted from Maryland.